iustin/man2ebook/README.md

 You need `man2html` and `calibre` installed, and of course the list of man pages you want to read, installed such that `man` can find them.

+Note that on Debian/Ubuntu, the `man2html-base` package is enough, the `man2html` package brings in Apache as well for a CGI interface, which is not useful.

 ## Usage

 Simply run the generate script, passing the list of desired man pages,